- Important Dates

 Submitting a request to float for a single room in no way guarantees nor implies availability of a single room assignment.
 The Office of Residential Life is unable to predict the exact number or timing of rooms available for these assignments.

 Float for Single assignments are not made until after the room picks process is completed and special accommodations are made.
 Students requesting to Float for Single will receive notification of their assignment beginning in early May.
 Students who are not assigned a single room by early May will remain on the float lottery list throughout the summer and will be assigned into singles when (and if) space becomes available.
 Applicants who are not assigned a single room by mid-July will be assigned to a space in a multi-occupancy room (with roommates) in any hall over the summer.
 The assignment will be based upon space available at the time of the assignment and no specific building is guaranteed.
 While we attempt to find space in the original hall community, it is not guaranteed.

-Applicants may cancel their Float for Single request until March 6 by emailing the Office of Residential Life.
+Applicants may cancel their Float for Single request through March 31 by emailing the Office of Residential Life.
 If a student cancels their request to Float for Single, they will be placed back into their hall's regular room pick lottery.
-After March 6, applicants cannot retract their Float for Single request and they must remain in the Float process, and they will not participate in hall room picks.
+After March 31, applicants cannot retract their Float for Single request, they must remain in the Float process, and they will not participate in hall room picks.

 Lottery numbers for in-hall room picks will be released to students 7 non-break days prior to room selection night(s).

 Lottery numbers will be segmented based upon class year (i.e. rising seniors, rising juniors, and then rising sophomores).
 The classification will be determined based upon years enrolled in a University, not the number of credit hours accumulated by a student.
 For example, a student who enters the University with the first-year class but has enough credits to be considered a sophomore, will select their room with the first-year class.
 Some exceptions may apply.